Gamengday/JADB/index.md

  - serverinfo | Gathers infomation about a Discord Guild.
  - ping | Returns the ping from the Bot.
  - textmodify uwu/unA [text] | Converts text to UwU.
+ - uptime | Checks how long the current build has been up for.

  #### Verify Commands:
  - cg setup | Sets up the bot to be able to do Captcha verifying.